Ryan378-code/ryan1_2025/notebook3.md

     </div>
     <div id="purpose">
         <h1>My Purpose:</h1>
         <p>Skittles wasn't my first choice.
 I initially struggled to choose a topic but then settled on one that wasn't academic and would be more casual: my favorite candy.
 Skittles have been a staple of my childhood, especially on Halloween.
 I also thought this blog page would be a great opportunity to explore programming (and all the programming languages that come with it, such as JavaScript, Python, etc.), but also talk about something I normally don't get the opportunity to.
-I simply wanted to have fun with this project, providing very brief information on my topic while still offering some elements of "me" by adding a personal review element.
-Ultimately, I'm aiming to have fun.</p>
+I simply wanted to have fun with this project, providing very brief information on my topic while still offering some elements of "me" by adding a personal review element.</p>
     </div>
 </body>
 </html>